databrary/presentations/jlsc-15/jlsc.md

         * Technical barriers -- videos are large
         * Curation for sharing not part of scientific workflow
             - No incentive to share, many discincentives

+- Sharing with restricted community of researchers
+    + Datasets linked to publications
+        * Citations
+        * Excerpts
+        * Other research materials
+        * Raw data
+    + Cross-referencing among datasets, published papers/studies
+    + Expose as much metadata as possible
+    + Restricted access helps with data privacy/security concerns, but may slow adoption (see below).

+Concealing participants’ identity (e.g., by pixilation or blocking faces) would limit the utility of the data.

+As of January 2015, it hosts 5700 video files totaling 1600 hours of recordings along with 2200 additional files.
+These files comprise 2400 sessions and are covered by 1300 records (including 1100 individual participants).

+In developing the project team and Advisory Board, Databrary's leaders specifically sought out a diverse array of expertise- Databrary is designed to work more closely with researchers (i.e."designed in the context of researchers").
+- Community outreach/training, hands-on support.
+- Meeting researchers more than half-way.
+- Bringing expertise from library/information science to the research enterprise at an early stage (research informationists).
+- Approach is working
+    - 70+ users in first year, 35 contributors, X files